Steve Irwin Way: History

-Elimbah was first settled by Europeans as a resting place on the road to for horses and bullocks, known as The Six Mile.
+Elimbah was first settled by Europeans as a resting place on the road to Gympie for horses and bullocks, known as The Six Mile.
 In 1890, it became a railway siding known by its position on the line rather than a name, and in 1902 it was officially named Elimbah.

 Some European settlement in what is now the locality of Beerburrum had occurred from 1861, but it was not until 1890 when the railway arrived that the area became accessible for new settlers.
 In 1916, Beerburrum was chosen to be a soldier settlement with over 550 farms allocated.
 Beerburrum Soldier Settlement was the largest soldier settlement in Queensland.

 A coach stop on the road to the Gympie goldfields was established in what is now Glass House Mountains in 1868.

 European settlement at Beerwah began in 1877, with timber cutting and land clearing, followed by fruit growing and other forms of agriculture.

-In 1871 a coach stop was established at Mellum Creek, the site of the town of Landsborough, which was so named with the arrival of the railway in 1890.
+In 1871 a coach stop was established at Mellum Creek, the site of the town of Landsborough, which was so named with the arrival of the North Coast railway line in 1890.

 Most of this road was part of the Bruce Highway when it was declared in 1934, and remained so until 1985, when the new alignment reached Caloundra Road at Glenview.

-Shortly after the death of conservationist Steve Irwin in September 2006, the Queensland Government renamed Glass House Mountains Road to Steve Irwin Way as a tribute to Irwin.
+Shortly after the death of conservationist Steve Irwin in September 2006, the Queensland Government renamed Glass House Mountains Road to Steve Irwin Way.
 The road runs along the front of the Irwin family's Australia Zoo.

+In 2025, a one kilometre section of the road between Beerburrum and Glasshouse Mountains was rerouted to make way for a realignment of the North Coast railway line.